-The Great Start Collaborative supports a local network of parents which provides input and assistance in accomplishing the goals of the Great Start Collaborative.
-The Great Start Parent Coalition works to raise community awareness about the importance of early childhood in addition to providing parenting information, social connections, and community resources to families.
+The Great Start Collaborative supports a local network of parents and caregivers that provides input and assistance in accomplishing the goals of the Great Start Collaborative.
+The Great Start Family Coalition works to raise community awareness about the importance of early childhood in addition to providing parenting information, social connections, and community resources to families.

 Children come into this world ready for love and learning.
 You are your child’s first and most influential teacher.
 Our program uses the Parents as Teachers curriculum to inform, support, and encourage parents in this important role.
 Parents as Teachers has a vision: that all children will grow and develop to reach their full potential.
 Our parent educator will partner with you to focus on your child’s healthy growth and development.
 A parent educator will personalize information to fit with your family’s needs, concerns, and hopes.
 Together you will discuss goals for you as a parent and for your child.

 You will build on your strengths and skills through:

 Personal Visits - with a parent educator who is knowledgeable about child development and brain research, will help you understand what to expect as your child grows and offer practical suggestions on encouraging learning as well as managing challenging behavior.

 Group Meetings - allow you to meet with other parents to gain new insights, share experiences, and discuss parenting topics.

 Play Groups - opportunities for parent and child interaction and socialization with other families.
 Facilitated play time!

 Screenings & Assessments - administered periodically by a parent educator to help assess your child's overall development.

 Connections with Community Resources - link your family to area resources and services.